Community, de-industrialisation, and post-industrial regeneration in a Merseyside town: St. Helens, 1968-2018

 Blogs and Other

-'PGR possibilities: the Doctoral College and life beyond your department', PhD Life Blog (January 2022)
+'PGR possibilities: the Doctoral College and life beyond your department', PhD Life (January 2022)

-'Then and Now: History of the Faculty of Arts', IATL Blogs and Reports (University of Warwick, 2020)
+'Then and Now: History of the Faculty of ArtsLink opens in a new window', IATL Blogs and Reports (University of Warwick, 2020)

-'Town centre regeneration, community, and the involvement of local residents', Centre for the History of Retail and Distribution (CHORD) Conference Blogs (University of Wolverhampton, 2019)
+'Town centre regeneration, community, and the involvement of local residents'Link opens in a new window, Centre for the History of Retail and Distribution (CHORDLink opens in a new window) Conference Blogs (University of Wolverhampton, 2019)

-'Review of La prison des pauvres: l'expérience des workhouses en Angleterre' (IHR Reviews in History, 2018)
+'Review of La prison des pauvres: l'expérience des workhouses en AngleterreLink opens in a new window' (IHR Reviews in History, 2018)

 'Memories of Binley Colliery: An Oral History Project', (2021), 16pp., with Daniel Loveard (Warwickshire Wildlife Trust), Dan Smith, Fu Ge Yang, Kiera Evans, Amy Halliday (University of Warwick)